rmello4d/TheSustainableDeveloper/brain_control.md

 The brain was not meant or designed to be "controlled".

-Metaphorically speaking, our brain is like an ocean receiving all the flowing rivers from the senses.
+Metaphorically speaking, our brain is an ocean receiving all the flowing rivers from the senses.
 It is a black hole grabbing and absorbing everything within range of our sensory boundaries.

 Nothing escapes.